-Also think about including social sharing buttons on your site.
-As we mentioned in the last post, social media is increasingly effective weapon in your online marketing arsenal.
+Also, think about including social sharing buttons on your site.
+As we mentioned in the last post, social media is an increasingly effective weapon in your online marketing arsenal.
 Put links to your Facebook and Twitter, if you have them (more on that later), and encourage people to share your page.

 Finally, make sure you have some text on your website explaining the service you offer.
-Google still understands words best, and will scan your pages for clues about what your website is about.
+Google still understands words best and will scan your pages for clues about what your website is about.
 It's not about stuffing your page with your keywords anymore, but knowing what your audience is looking for, and reflecting that in your content, is still the best way to keep readers engaged.
 Google is getting better at picking up on synonyms too, so use those.
 “Party”, “Event”, “Gathering” are all related words, and Google will pick up on that.

 3 things to remember